instaclick/ICBaseTestBundle/README.md

 #### Session Helper

 This helper is available to you under the name `session`.
-Session helper was written with a simple idea in mind: allows you to simulate login for controller tests.
+Session helper was written with a simple idea in mind: allow you to simulate login for controller tests.
 Of course, Session helper also allows you to retrieve the actual Symfony Session to define/check/remove entries normally too.